 Kirsty Hunt joined the practice in July 2015 and she has just started her Level 3 diploma of veterinary nursing at Bicton College.
 Kirsty is enjoying learning about all aspects of nursing.
 In her spare time Kirsty enjoys running with her husband, reading, spending time with her family and friends and walking her family's black lab, Lucy.

 Jessica May is our ward nurse, who has been dedicated to caring for our inpatients for over 13years.
 She enjoys all aspects of her job and loves nursing complicated medical cases back to health, as well as working with rescue animals and wildlife.
-At home she is just as busy caring for her 4 children, William, Elsie and James and a new baby boy, but luckily for us has returned to nursing part time!
+At home she is just as busy caring for her 4 children, but luckily for us has returned to nursing part time!

 The Reception Team (Exeter)